BeardedRaider/hospitalportal/README.md

+Some Issues fixed

+Folder needs to be on the C drive, i think this is dure to node.js neing installed on the C drive????

+Project now works on C drive anfter being , moved from D

 Getting white screen, I am unable to do anything, cant test login, and i keep getting the server failing.

 ------------------------------------------------------------------------